devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 ## AWS Elastic Beanstalk

+- AWS Elastic Beanstalk is an easy-to-use service for deploying and scaling web applications and services developed with Java, .NET, PHP, Node.js, Python, Ruby, Go, and Docker on familiar servers such as Apache, Nginx, Passenger, and IIS.
+- The `.ebextensions` configuration files are used to customize the software that runs on the EC2 instances of your Elastic Beanstalk environment.
+You can use `.ebextensions` configuration files to mount the EFS onto the EC2 instances.
 - It has different deployment policies:
   - All at once – The quickest deployment method.
 Suitable if you can accept a short loss of service and if quick deployments are important to you.
 With this method, Elastic Beanstalk deploys the new application version to each instance.
   - Rolling – Avoids downtime and minimizes reduced availability at a cost of a longer deployment time.
 Suitable if you can't accept any period of completely lost service.
 With this method, your application is deployed to your environment one batch of instances at a time.